5 min read By Mike VanVickle

 Successful multifamily BPS compliance requires effective tenant communication.
 Property managers should:

 Explain the BPS and Why It Matters Many tenants will be unfamiliar with the BPS.
-Providing simple, clear explanation of what it is, why buildings must comply, and what improvements might be planned helps reduce tenant concerns or resistance.
+Providing simple, clear explanation of what it is, why buildings must comply, what improvements might be planned, and how improvements benefit tenants helps reduce tenant concerns or resistance.
+Most tenants respond positively to energy efficiency when framed around reduced utility bills, improved comfort, or environmental values.

 Be Transparent About Changes If planned improvements affect tenant comfort, thermostat settings, or building operations, explain this in advance.
-Surprises create frustration; transparency builds understanding.
+Surprises create frustration; transparency builds understanding and cooperation.
+If thermostats will be replaced or setpoints adjusted, tell tenants in advance and explain why the change is being made.

-Address Tenant Concerns Tenants may worry that energy efficiency improvements mean reduced comfort (colder winters, warmer summers).
+Address Tenant Concerns Directly Tenants may worry that energy efficiency improvements mean reduced comfort (colder winters, warmer summers, less hot water).
 Explain that efficient building operation maintains comfort while reducing waste.
-Address specific concerns directly.
+If a building is currently maintaining 72°F as the winter setpoint and improvements will shift to 70°F, explain the expected impact clearly.
+Address specific concerns with data when possible.

 Implementation Challenges Unique to Multifamily

 Coordinating Construction with Occupancy Common area improvements or envelope work must be coordinated around occupied units.
-Noise, disruption, and access issues require careful planning.
-Projects that might take two weeks in an unoccupied office building could take twice as long in a multifamily property due to occupancy constraints.
+Noise, disruption, vibration, and access issues require careful planning.
+Projects that might take two weeks in an unoccupied office building could take four weeks or more in a multifamily property due to occupancy constraints and the need to coordinate around tenant schedules.

 Tenant Turnover High-turnover multifamily properties may face challenges maintaining operational improvements.
-If efficiency depends on tenant behavior (thermostat settings, proper use of controls), turnover means constantly re-training new residents.
+If efficiency depends on tenant behavior (thermostat settings, proper use of controls, closing windows), turnover means constantly re-training new residents.
+Some improvements are more “tenant-proof” than others.
+Automatic controls and system improvements are more reliable than improvements requiring occupant participation.

-Capital Availability Multifamily properties often operate on tighter profit margins than commercial properties.
-Capital for efficiency improvements may be more constrained.
-This makes Energy Trust incentives particularly valuable for multifamily owners.
+Capital Availability Multifamily properties often operate on tighter profit margins than office or retail properties.
+Capital budgets for efficiency improvements may be more constrained.
+Energy Trust incentives (up to $0.85 per square foot for early movers) are particularly valuable for multifamily owners.
+Incentive funding can be the difference between projects being feasible or remaining unfunded.

-Financing Improvement Costs Some multifamily owners pursue Property Assessed Clean Energy (PACE) financing or other innovative financing mechanisms to fund improvements without requiring large upfront capital.
-Understanding available financing options is important for multifamily owners.
+Financing Improvement Costs Many multifamily owners pursue Property Assessed Clean Energy (PACE) financing, green mortgages, energy efficiency mortgages, or conventional improvement loans to fund improvements without requiring large upfront capital.
+Understanding available financing options and how they integrate with Energy Trust incentive funding is important for multifamily owners.

 Affordable Housing and Public Housing Considerations